Natural polynomials for Kerr quasi-normal modes: Tridiagonalization

-In \eqn{p70a}, $L_{q-1,q}=L_{q,q-1}$ has been rewritten using \eqn{p68}.
 In going from \eqn{p70a} to \eqn{p70b}, \eqn{p69} has been used to expand both sides. \Eqn{p70b} may be further reduced by noting that symmetry of the canonical polynomials' three-term recursion~(See \ceqn{rec3}) means that $\sigma_{q-1,2} = \sigma_{q0}$.
 Therefore, \eqn{p70b} allows $\sigma_{q3}$ (i.e. $\brak{u_{q-1}}{v_{q}}$) to be written as,

 In \eqn{p71a}, \eqn{p70b} as been solved for $\sigma_{q3}$.
 In \eqn{p71b}, $\sigma_{q3}$ and $\sigma_{q0}$ have been replaced with their scalar-product definitions via \eqnsa{p48a}{p67a}, and \eqnsa{p22b}{alpha-p} have been used to rewrite instances of $\alpha_q$. \Eqn{p71b} communicates that the non-zero off-diagonal elements of $\hat{L}^{(\tx{M})}_1$, namely $\brak{u_{q-1}}{v_{q}}$, are directly proportional to the three-term-recursion coefficient, $\brak{u_{q-1}}{\xi \,u_q}$.
 Recalling \eqn{p64c}, the same is clearly true for off-diagonal elements of $\hat{L}^{(\tx{M})}_2$.
 Together, those two observations mean that the off-diagonal elements of $\hat{L}$ are generally proportional to the three-term-recursion coefficients $\sigma_{q0}$ and $\sigma_{q2}$.